It’s a Date!

 You already know October is Breast Cancer Awareness Month.
 But did you know it’s also American Cheese Month, Church Library Month, Down Syndrome Awareness Month and Italian-American Heritage Month?
 October 24-31 is International Bat Week (because, OF COURSE, it would coincide with Halloween).
-And hopefully you wore your stretchy pants on October 4, which marks Cinnamon Bun Day, National Taco Day and National Vodka Day.
+And hopefully you wore your stretchy pants on October 4, Cinnamon Bun Day, National Taco Day and National Vodka Day.
+Who made up these national days?

 The History of Observances

 National and international observances have been around for ages.
 But they’re not all official.
 According to the Congressional Research Service, a law is required to create either a federal holiday or a patriotic or national observance.
-However, action to recognize, support, honor, or acknowledge certain days, weeks, and months requires only a resolution agreed to by the House or Senate, or a concurrent resolution agreed to by both chambers.
+However, action to recognize certain days, weeks, and months requires only a resolution agreed to by the House or Senate.

 Many official international observances are declared by the United Nations (UN), like World Food Day on October 16.
 One or more Member States propose the observance, and the General Assembly then moves to establish it with a resolution.